mvadari/xrpl-docs/Atomic.md

 ### 2.6.
 Metadata

 The inner transactions will be committed separately to the ledger and will therefore have separate metadata.
-This is to ensure better backwards compatibility for legacy systems, so they can support `Atomic` transactions without needing any changes to their systems.
+This is to ensure better backwards compatibility for legacy systems, so they can support `Batch` transactions without needing any changes to their systems.

-For example, a ledger that only has one `Atomic` transaction containing 2 inner transactions would look like this:
+For example, a ledger that only has one `Batch` transaction containing 2 inner transactions would look like this:
 ```
 [
   OuterTransaction,